Preparing to buy a house? Call us for a complimentary mortgage consultation.

 • Income and assets: Lenders carefully evaluate a borrower’s income and assets when determining mortgage interest rates.
 A steady income and sufficient assets provide assurance to lenders that the borrower can consistently make mortgage payments.
 This may qualify the borrower for a lower interest rate.

-• Type of mortgage loan: Adjustable-rate mortgages (ARMs) often have lower initial rates compared to fixed-rate mortgages.
+• Type of mortgage loan: ARMs often have lower initial rates compared with fixed-rate mortgages.
 Furthermore, shorter loan terms typically come with lower interest rates than longer loan terms.

-Georgia offers a diverse range of mortgage types to cater to the needs of various homebuyers.
-These include fixed-rate mortgages, adjustable-rate mortgages (ARMs), Federal Housing Administration (FHA) loans, Veterans Affairs (VA) loans, and United States Department of Agriculture (USDA) loans.
+Lenders in Georgia offer a diverse range of mortgage types to cater to the needs of various homebuyers.
+These include fixed-rate mortgages, ARMs, FHA loans, VA loans, and USDA loans.

 Fixed-rate mortgages provide stability and predictability by maintaining the same interest rate throughout the entire loan term, which might be 10, 15, 20, or 30 years.
 The choice of loan term depends on the borrower’s financial situation and preferences.
 Shorter loan terms generally have lower interest rates but higher monthly payments, while longer loan terms have higher interest rates but lower monthly payments.

-Adjustable-rate mortgages (ARMs) provide an initial interest rate that is lower than fixed-rate loans.
+ARMs provide an initial interest rate that is lower than that of fixed-rate loans.
 This can be beneficial for borrowers who plan to sell their home or refinance before the fixed-rate period ends.

-FHA loans, backed by the Federal Housing Administration, are designed to make homeownership more accessible for borrowers with limited financial resources.
-They typically have more lenient eligibility requirements compared to conventional loans, including more flexible credit score requirements.
+Backed by the Federal Housing Administration (FHA), these loans are designed to make homeownership more accessible for borrowers with limited financial resources.
+They typically have more lenient eligibility requirements compared with conventional loans, including more flexible credit score requirements.
 For first-time homebuyers, the down payment can be as little as 3.5% of the purchase price.

 VA loans are exclusively available to veterans, active-duty military members, certain members of the Reserve and National Guard, and surviving spouses.
 These loans offer competitive interest rates.
 One of the key advantages of VA loans is that they do not require a down payment.
 This can significantly reduce the upfront costs associated with purchasing a home, making it more affordable for eligible borrowers.